Olive1117/twitter_fdap/README.md

 ### Push to GitHub repository

-Enter the link to your GitHub repository in `info/githubrepo.txt`.

-Then, `cd` to the `data` folder and run:
+ Change to the `data` folder and run:

 ```bash
 git remote set-url origin https://your_username:your_token@[Your repo URL]